 - RV Noted that Stanford was on the front-line, mainly in CS.
 He was not worried by the drop-out rate.
-He noted that textbooks had not killed universities. - LL Does such a MOOC teach the same as a small class probably not. - JHD felt that there was a continuum: - 1.0 Class of 15 face-to-face. - 1.2 Class of 100 with 2-3 TAs. - 1.5 Class of 300+ with 20 TAs, 2 senior TAs etc.
+He noted that textbooks had not killed universities. - LL Does such a MOOC teach the same as a small class probably not. - JHD felt that there was a continuum:

-- 1.7 The UK's Open University. - 2.0 Current MOOCs.

-PO added

-- 0.7 The professor 1-1 with research student. - 0.8 Oxbridge 2:1 tutorial (which also separates teaching from assessment). - CH Had been at a meeting and encountered MAA, who had observed that many people taking MOOCs were older.
+- 1.0 Class of 15 face-to-face. - 1.2 Class of 100 with 2-3 TAs. - 1.5 Class of 300+ with 20 TAs, 2 senior TAs etc. - 1.7 The UK's Open University. - 2.0 Current MOOCs. - PO added - 0.7 The professor 1-1 with research student. - 0.8 Oxbridge 2:1 tutorial (which also separates teaching from assessment). - CH Had been at a meeting and encountered MAA5, who had observed that many people taking MOOCs were older.
 MAA might try to tap into this market. - LL Noted that mathematics research is funded, not by teaching mathematicians, but by teaching others.
-JHD noted that this was very country-specific. - OC spoke to Helsinki's work, including peer assessment.
-They have run on-line courses in calculus for five+ years.
+JHD noted that this was very countryspecific. - OC spoke to Helsinki's work, including peer assessment.
+They have run online courses in calculus for five+ years.
 Their experience certainly show that good pedagogy is possible.
-Matti Pauna's logic course has had better results in the traditional proctored examination than the face-to-face course.
+Matti Pauna's logic course has had better results in the traditional proctored examination than the face-to-face course. - JHD and others noted that there is a great variety talking about "the MOOC" is as helpful as talking about "the textbook".